liaoherui/AccuSNV/readme_files/test_run_spyder.md

 Unzip the files, and open the file `accusnv_downstream_IDE.py` with Spyder.

-## 2. Add the bioconda channel and install AccuSNV
+## 2. Add the bioconda channel and install AccuSNV in Spyder

 Check the configuration of the current environment: